TRADITIONAL MOUNTAINEERING

 In the absence of known cell tower coverage, I use the technology of the new

-“SPOT Personal Satellite Messenger” -costing about $149 plus a $100 annual
+“SPOT Personal Satellite Messenger” (now SPOT-2) -costing about $149 plus a

-free messages get through, so would a serious request to 911.
+free satellite/email messages get through, so would an emergency request for

-Your personal cell phone call to 911, coupled with topo map, adjusted
+Your personal cell phone call to 911, coupled with USGS topo map, declination adjusted

 baseplate compass, a basic GPS and some simple skills, can provide rescuers with your

-exact coordinates and your personal description of the problem, the current
+exact geographic coordinates and your personal description of the problem, the current

 conditions, your plan of action and